 - Hammy

-- Robin image optimizer
+- Robin image optimiser

 - WP Compress